python/cpython/Doc/library/plistlib.rst

    and binary) file object.
 Returns the unpacked root object (which usually is a dictionary).

-   This function calls :func:`load` to do the actual work, the the documentation of :func:`that function <load>` for an explanation of the keyword arguments.
+   This function calls :func:`load` to do the actual work, see the documentation of :func:`that function <load>` for an explanation of the keyword arguments.

    .. note::